Gloria Nye, Cormier, Howard J. | 12/16/2008 3:27:56 AM

-In a May 2007 www.extension.org article entitled, “Horse Experts See More Unwanted Horses, Abandonment, Neglect,” it was reported that “Some owners are dealing with hard times by abandoning their horses on federal land.
-Others are selling horses at auctions, and the animals end up being slaughtered in Mexico or Canada.”
-These unwanted horses, and the closing of slaughterhouses in this country, have also caused the bottom to drop out of the horse market.
+These unwanted horses and the closing of slaughter houses in this country have caused the bottom to drop out of the horse market.
 Grade horses and registered horses are bringing much less at sales.
 And even though there are some excellent articles available on the Internet regarding the costs of keeping a horse, in the current turbulent economic situation, what horse owners really need are tips on how to cut horse maintenance costs in order to be able to keep their horses.

-According to one eXtension response (faq/47), the annual cost of caring for each horse can easily be $500-$3,500 or more depending on confinement/pasture, feed, bedding, labor, veterinary care, etc., and that is not including emergencies.
+According to one eXtension response (faq/47), the annual cost of caring for each horse easily can be $500-$3,500 or more, depending on confinement/pasture, feed, bedding, labor, veterinary care, etc. -- and that doesn't include emergency expenses.
 So what are some things a financially strapped horse owner can do to cut costs in these hard times?
-Here are some *horse owner and equine specialist tips for saving money:
+Here are some horse owners' and equine specialists' tips for saving money:

-Horses don't need blankets.
+Horses generally don't need blankets.
 Blankets make humans feel better.
-However, if you clip your horse, then, yes, put a blanket on him when it gets cold.
-Also consider blanketing if you haul during cold weather.
+If you clip your horse, however, put a blanket on it+ when it gets cold.
+Also, consider blanketing if you haul during cold weather.

 Board horses for other people.
-It's not usually a profitable business, but you can set prices so that your own horse care is paid for by your boarders.
+Not usually a profitable business, but you can set prices so that your own horse care is paid for by your boarders.
 If you are stall boarding your horse, consider pasture boarding if it is a less costly alternative in your area.

 If you can, set up a composting pile.
 You may actually be able to make some money with your horse.
-Local greenhouses and gardeners may be interested in buying the compost.
+Local greenhouses and gardeners may be interested in buying it.

 Some horses do very well on hay alone.
-No oats, sweet feed, supplements, etc. Note that the hay has to be of sufficient quality to do this with your horse.
+No oats, sweet feed, supplements etc. Note that the hay has to be of sufficient quality to do this with your horse.
 Old hay that is low in nutrients could spell disaster.
 It really helps to educate yourself on what is good hay and what is bad hay.
-The best way is to send a sample of hay in to the LSU Forage Testing Lab to get an analysis before you buy it.
-This also helps you avoid buying poor-quality hay for $10/bale.
+The best way is to send a sample of hay to the LSU Forage Testing Lab to get an analysis before you buy it.
+This also helps you avoid buying poor quality hay for $10 per bale.
 If it doesn't look/smell/test good, don't buy it.
 Sweet feed prices continue to rise.
-One average horse will probably go through a bag a week ($936/yr).
+One average horse probably will go through a bag a week ($936/year).
 Depending on the price of hay, the size of the bale and the quality of the hay, the cost for feeding hay alone may be more than the sweet feed.
 Some higher-priced pelleted feeds are a better value because you can feed much smaller amounts for the increased nutritive value.

 As reluctant as one horse owner was to recommend it, electric fencing might save money.
 Bored horses tend to lean over fences, pushing them to their limits.
 The best fencing in the world is the one that they never touch (or only touch once).
 Unless the fence is the only thing separating your horse from a highway, you can turn the charger off sometimes for days.
 When you see the horse starting to lean against the fence to get fresh grass, turn it on.
 The horse will soon quit trusting the fence, even when it appears to be off.
 This can save on utility costs.

 Do some research and explore barefoot as an option for your horse.
 It is cheaper than shoes.
 Learn to trim your own horses’ feet.
 A rasp is inexpensive, and you get better at it the more you use it.
-Also, if you must shoe, consider putting shoes only in the front, where the horse bears 60% of its weight.
+Also, if you must shoe, consider putting shoes only on the front, where the horse bears 60 percent of its weight.